-3. Access to spectrum is required in a timely manner.
-Policymakers should consult the mobile operators in planning their roadmap for low-, midand high-bands.
+- 2. Governments and regulators should support the full development of new 5G mid-band capacity using 3.5 GHz and 6 GHz.
+Major decisions on additional 5G spectrum will be pivotal in addressing the identified shortfall, while harmonisation remains important.
+The decisions at WRC-23 represent vital progress, but now countries have to make decisions to also assign the spectrum. - 3.
+Access to spectrum is required in a timely manner.
+Policymakers should consult the mobile operators in planning their roadmap for low-, mid- and highbands.
 Greater certainty for operators will allow them to undertake mid- and long-term investment planning when rolling out networks and deploying new services.
 This will mean that they can bring new technologies and use cases to market sooner.

-See '5G Spectrum - GSMA Public Policy Position' on the GSMA's website
+3 See '5G Spectrum - GSMA Public Policy Position' on the GSMA's website

 - 4. Failure to award sufficient spectrum capacity to operators through national licences risks inflating spectrum prices and harming investment in 5G.
 Insufficient spectrum clearing or excessive set-asides for vertical, local or shared usage can contribute to this.
 There has already been a significant variation in the amount of 5G spectrum awarded and awards where spectrum is scarce are associated with higher prices.
 High spectrum prices have been shown to reduce network investment and thus produce lower coverage, slower rollouts and slower mobile broadband speeds. - 5.
 Governments and regulators should make available mid-band spectrum under technology neutral licences to allow existing 3G and 4G spectrum to be upgraded for 5G services.
 MNOs will make use of all existing resources to minimise the need for higher spectrum demand.
 However, not all 4G spectrum will be re-farmed by 2030 as 5G take up will not have reached 100%.
-Some mid-band spectrum will remain in use for 4G for in the mid-term. - 6.
+Some mid-band spectrum will remain in use for 4G for in the midterm. - 6.
 Regulators should be mindful that spectrum is also needed for 5G in high-bands (e.g., mmWave) to support ultra-high speeds and very dense human/machine usage.
 Some 5G use cases cannot be met in mid- and low-bands.
 This includes the fastest Gbps speeds and support of the ITU high traffic density target of 10 Mbps per square metre.
 Such traffic density may be needed in hotspots such as busy train stations.
 The analysis shows how spectrum needs for mid-band is supported by the use of high-bands. - 7.
 Spectrum is also needed in low bands (i.e., below 1 GHz) to support wide-area capacity, indoor use and across urban, suburban and rural areas, as well as for IoT.
 Lower bands are needed for rapid wide area mobile broadband rollouts including in rural areas where the digital divide is largest and deep inside buildings to support connected machines for IoT.